martavp/pypsa-in-prime/README.md

 ##### b.
 TMUX

 TMUX is another terminal multiplexer but needs to be installed first.
-ATTENTION: The execution of the workflow in a tmux-window defined in the Snakefile may result in the 'solve_network' rule to fail.
+ATTENTION: The execution of the workflow in a tmux-window defined in the Snakefile may result in the 'solve_network' rule failing.
 This is different from system to system, but if it occurs, it can be solved by executing the rule 'solve_network' outside tmux.
 When

 > ./snakemake_cluster --jobs 1

 is executed in the cluster, the workflow in the 'Snakefile' starts.
 The DAG of jobs will be built, and depending on how many jobs have been allowed to run in parallel with the execution command above, one or more jobs will be submitted to the cluster with their own unique job-ID.
 If one chooses to close the terminal window in which the cluster is accessed, only the submitted jobs will be executed.
-For example if the rule 'cluster_network' is the last job to be submitted, this job will finish, but the subsequent rules will not.
+For example, if the rule 'cluster_network' is the last job to be submitted, this job will finish, but the subsequent rules will not.
 Because of this, one must wait until the final rule, 'solve_network', has been submitted if one wants to for instance log off the cluster.
 A solution for this, that allows for inputting the executing command and immediately logging off the cluster, is a terminal multiplexer called 'tmux'.
 This allows for having multiple windows in the same terminal window.
 To install it, make sure to have an Anaconda environment active in the cluster terminal window, and execute the following:

 > conda install -c conda-forge tmux